Vicky201/django-rest-project/README.md

 # django-rest-project
-qadsffhgku

-# deploying in python anywhere using free plan
-click on new bash console on python anywhere website git clone this repo in python anywhere console
+This project uses Ice and Fire API to get books.
+It also provides CRUD operations for local Database.

+clone this repository
   $ git clone